mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   in the current editor tab
 * clicking a name scrolls to it in the editor tab

+## Code Spell Checker extension

+* green squiggly line appears below misspelled or unknown words
+* sometimes need to click to get light bulb icon
+* click light bulb above beginning of the line to get suggestions
+  * Why isn't the light bulb next to the word?
+* number of misspelled/unknown works appears in status bar after the information icon (circle with "i" inside)
+  * click to see list of unknown words that can be clicked to navigate to them
+* can add words to a dictionary
+  * global, workspace-specific, or folder-specific
+* supports camel-case words by splitting them into multiple words and checking each

 ## Color Themes

 * default is "Default Dark+" a.k.a.
 "Dark+ (default dark)"